 Your doctor has recommended you for a balloon occlusion test.
 There are four main arteries supplying blood to your brain.
 In most people, there are links between these four arteries that allow for one of the arteries to be blocked without significantly affecting the amount of blood reaching the brain.
 The balloon occlusion test is a way to see whether one artery can be temporarily or permanently blocked without significantly affecting the level of blood in your brain.
 This procedure is usually done if there is a problem (for example, aneurysm or tumor) with one of the four main arteries.
 The procedure utilizes an X-ray and a special dye to create detailed images of your arteries and a small balloon, which when inflated will temporarily block your artery.
-Franklin Moser, MD, Chief of Interventional Neuroradiology heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
+Franklin Moser, MD, Director of Interventional Neuroradiology heads our team of imaging physicians, nurses and technologists who specialize in this procedure.

 Before Arriving for Your Exam

 You will be contacted by a member of our team the day before your exam (between 4:30 and 6:30 p.m.) and given instructions on how you should prepare and what time you should arrive.
 If you are not contacted, please call (310) 423-4125 early in the morning of your procedure (such as 6 a.m.).

 You should have your doctor's office fax all orders and lab results to Cedars-Sinai the day before your procedure: (310) 423-0108.

 You should plan to arrive two hours before your scheduled procedure (three hours if you have not had all your pre-op lab work done.)